Public Library Funding In Wisconsin

 Last, our state structure is set up so that state funding goes to public library systems, rather than to individual libraries, for coordinated library services.
 The only exceptions are some state and federal grants that may be offered for specific initiatives.
 State aid is funded in part by federal LSTA funds, as distributed by the Institute for Museum and Library Services.

-Exemption from the county library tax is a municipal responsibility, but public libraries should be aware of the process, as this calculation may have an impact on the library's budget proposal process.
-Because the calculation relies upon equalized property values, the calculation is updated on or around August 15 of each year.
+Exemption from the county library tax must be calculated and requested by the municipality, in writing, each year.
+However, public library administration should be aware of the process, as this calculation may have an impact on the library's budget proposal process.
+Because the calculation relies upon equalized property values, the calculation may be made on or after August 15 of each year, when the Wisconsin Department of Revenue releases the current year's county apportionment report.

 Other Financial Considerations